CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-System-Events.md

 {{< /tabs >}}

-## Monitor All System Events on a Device
+## Monitor All System and TCA Events on a Device

-You can monitor all system events on a given device with the NetQ UI and the NetQ CLI.
+You can monitor all system and TCA events on a given device with the NetQ UI and the NetQ CLI.

 {{< tabs "TabID126" >}}